 - Glassine paper.
 It is recommended as the first layer of protection.

 - Bubble wrap.
 Bubble wrap will keep your items protected from impact damage.
+Also, it can be used to pack up glassware as well as other fragile objects.

 - Flat cardboard sheets.
 Use them as an additional layer of protection.